kingluddite/web-dev-notes/backend/node/004n-wes-bos-node/04-control-flow/02-flash-messages.md

 # Flash Messages
-You do stuff on a website, fill out a form, click on a button... and if you do something wrong, you could be redirected to a web page letting you know there is an error and how you can fix it
+* You do stuff on a website, fill out a form, click on a button... and if you do something wrong, you could be redirected to a web page letting you know there is an error and how you can fix it

-With Flash messages, we don't redirect the user just to tell them something, we keep them on the same page and "flash" the info to them where there already are on the site.
-This is a better user experience
+* With **Flash messages**, we don't redirect the user just to tell them something, we keep them on the same page and "flash" the `info` to them where there already are on the site.
+* This is a better user experience!

-The user can then read it and refresh the page and it's gone or click the x and it's gone
+* The user can then read it and refresh the page and it's gone or click the `x` and it's gone

 `request.flash()`

 ## How is `.flash()` available to us?
+* Our Middleware uses it in `app.js`

 `app.js`

-Our Middleware uses

 ### We require it
 `const flash = require('connect-flash');`